Working with formulas

 Define the formula logic using the formula editor

-Test values for the inputs are particularly useful during development as they allow you to verify your formula works correctly without needing to set up actual data flows.
+Test values for formula inputs are useful during development as they allow you to verify your formula works correctly without needing to set up actual data flows.

 Accessing data in formulas